Working with Ole Objects

 Early Windows versions such as Windows 3.1, 95, and 98 had a Packager.exe application that could be used to embed any type of data into the document.
 This application is now excluded from Windows, but Microsoft Word and other applications still use it to embed data if the OLE handler is missing or unknown.
 The OlePackage class allows users to access the OLE Package properties.

 The following code example shows how to set the file name, extension, and display name for OLE Package:

 Get Access to OLE Object Raw Data

-The following code example demonstrates how to get OLE Object raw data using OleFormat.GetRawData() method.
+The following code example shows how to get OLE Object raw data using the GetRawData method:

 The following code example shows how to insert OLE Object as an icon.
 For this purpose, the DocumentBuilder class exposes the InsertOleObjectAsIcon method.

-The following code example demonstrates how to inserts an embedded OLE object as an icon from a stream into the document.
+The following code example shows how to inserts an embedded OLE object as an icon from a stream into the document: